 - God Job: The Gods of Destruction are appointed to their duties and can be replaced as necessary.

 - God of Evil: They come off as this since it is their job to destroy planets and most of them are quite violent and petty, though it should be noted the ones that actually do their job are much more measured from their bios.

 - The Gods Must Be Lazy: A major issue with many of the Gods of Destruction.
-Beerus, Champa, and Rumsshi specifically are extremely lazy about doing their jobs.
-Beerus just wants to sleep and eat, Champa won't even destroy his own planets and often spends his time looking for Super Dragon Balls when he isn't eating, and Rumsshi just can't be bothered.
+Beerus, Champa, and Rumsshi are specifically stated extremely lazy about doing their jobs.
+Beerus just wants to sleep and eat, Champa won't even destroy his own planets (he gets his assistant angel Vados to do it instead) and often spends his time looking for Super Dragon Balls when he isn't eating, and Rumsshi just can't be bothered.
 This has a severe impact on their universe's mortal level.

 - Hair-Trigger Temper: Whis describes this as a trait of the Gods of Destruction.
 So far, we have only seen Beerus and Champa with horrible tempers.

 - Heroic Comedic Sociopath: While they do have sociopathic tendencies, none of the Gods of Destruction are truly evil.
 Destroying planets is their job, and necessary to maintain universal balance.

 - Inexplicably Awesome: Why the Gods of Destruction are so powerful compared to everyone else and how they became gods in the first place is still a mystery.

 - Jerkass God: All the Gods of Destruction we get to know in any detail show some level of being a Jerkass.

 - Long-Lived: Despite being gods, they're not immortal.
 They will eventually die of old age and need to be replaced.

 - A Lighter Shade of Black: While all of them are morally questionable to some extent, there is no evil God of Destruction.
 At their worst, they're petty Jerkass Gods who will destroy a planet if something annoys them.